raphafreitas007/focus-timer-en/README.md

 ## Focus Timer

-### This project was done with the aim of improving some development skills!
+### This project was done with the aim of improving some software development skills!